-- Create a welcoming environment through responsive and respectful customer service.
+- Create a welcoming environment through friendly, knowledgeable and respectful customer service

-- Assist in the response to immediate student concerns and communicate with supervisor(s) as needed.
+- Assist in the response to immediate student concerns and give referral information as needed

-- Provide general information about hall activities, academic support resources, and University resources.
+- Provide general information about University Residences and other University resources

-- Implement the resident room check in & out process at the Front Desk
+- Provide the resident room check in & check out process

 - Process and submit Maintenance Requests for residents within the community